 The court found no evidence to support the husband’s claim that he is entitled to a share of the proceeds from the sale of the home.

-Call the family law lawyers at Howie Johnson Barristers & Solicitors if you need to explore property division following a separation
+Call the family law lawyers at Johnson Miller Family Lawyers if you need to explore property division following a separation

-To speak with an experienced Windsor family law lawyer about property division following a separation, reach out to the team at Howie Johnson Barristers & Solicitors.
+To speak with an experienced Windsor family law lawyer about property division following a separation, reach out to the team at Johnson Miller Family Lawyers.
 We can be reached by phone at 519.973.1500, or contact us online.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and other professionals.